skent259/crapssim/crapssim_api/docs/DETERMINISM.md

 }
 ```

-Future phases will add endpoints that:
-- export the tape for a finished or in-progress session, and
-- import a tape for deterministic replay with no additional randomness.

-The Engine API will only marshal this data; CrapsSim remains responsible for applying the rolls and determining outcomes.
+Exporting a tape captures the recorded dice and outcomes; importing a tape drives a fresh engine instance with no additional randomness.
+When a tape is present, it takes precedence over seeds for reproduction.

 ## Guaranteed vs. Non-Guaranteed Fields

-The following are expected to be stable under a fixed version of CrapsSim and the Engine API:
+Stable under a fixed engine/API version:
 - per-roll dice results (order and values),
 - per-roll outcome classification (win/lose/push as defined by CrapsSim),
 - bankroll trajectory over the session,
 - final bankroll and layout, including which bets remain.

-The following are not guaranteed to be stable and may evolve over time:
+Not guaranteed to be stable and may evolve over time:
 - human-readable status strings or error messages,
 - ordering of non-critical metadata fields,
 - internal identifiers that are not part of the public API schema.

-Consumers who need determinism should base their comparisons on:
+Consumers who need determinism should base comparisons on bankroll, bets/amounts, dice sequences, result codes, and versioned API fields.
-- bankroll,
-- bets and amounts,
-- dice sequences,
-- result codes (OK / error + error code),
-- and any explicit, versioned fields in the API types.

 ## Cross-Version Considerations